makeitcloudy/makeitcloudy.github.io/_posts/2022-04-17-how-to-configure-mikrotik-openvpn-client-ros7.md

 ##:global OVPNIPADDRESS "10.0.6.254"
 :global OVPNCLIENTIPADDRESS "10.0.6.253"
 ## 2022.04.21 - does the limit it 8character long?
-## this is the passphrace for the private key copied from the openVPN server configuration
+## PASSWORDCERTPASSPHRASE is the passphrase for the private key copied from the openVPN server
+## configuration - it is used during the phase of establishing the connection between the client
+## and the server
 :global PASSWORDCERTPASSPHRASE "12345678"
 ```